JL907/Sett/README.md

 * All the Testers: Tehbudderking, Samilton, Fancy Mango, Bonji

 ## Known Issues
-* Multiplier has not been tested intensively.
+* Multiplayer has not been tested intensively.
 He may or may not work in multiplayer environments.
 * The Show Stopper may clip you or enemies into the floor if the primary target is big enough
 * Face Breaker may also clip you or enemies into the floor
 * Face Breaker may sometimes not grab enemies directly infront of you